Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Simulation Experiments

-In the linear trend example, we illustrate the effectiveness of ABCO in flagging locations of outliers in the data.
-By using the local outlier scoring metric proposed in Section 2.1, ABCO is able to have a high true positive rate and a low false positive rate for all three types of outliers (an example of outlier scoring is seen in figure \ref{fig2L}).
-As seen in table \ref{tabx}, the ABCO algorithm is able to maintain an average Rand value of at least 0.951, signaling its effectiveness in identifying true change points.
-The detection of both change points and outliers simultaneously allows ABCO to provide more information for analysis.
-As we can see in figure \ref{fig2L}, a series may contain a significant amount of outliers, a very difficult or impossible setting for other changepoint algorithm.
+For ABCO, outliers are flagged using the outlier scoring detailed in Section \ref{subsec_met_out}.
+We choose a cutoff threshold $0.95$ for $\{o_t\}$.
+Both true positive rate and false negative rate for outliers are reported in Table \ref{tab_lin}.
+As seen, ABCO is able to have a high true positive rate and a low false positive rate for all three types of outliers (an example of outlier scoring is seen in Figure \ref{fig2L}).
+At the same-time, ABCO is able to maintain an average adjusted Rand value of at least 0.88, signaling its effectiveness in identifying true changepoints.
+The detection of both changepoints and outliers simultaneously allows ABCO to provide more information for analysis.
+As we can see in Figure \ref{fig2L}, a series may contain a significant amount of outliers, a very difficult or impossible setting for other changepoint algorithms.
 The ability to incorporate both heteroskedastic noise and outlier detection makes ABCO very widely applicable.
+More simulation scenarios for ABCO including varying signal-to-noise ratios, changing variance and dynamic regression analysis are shown in the Online Appendix.